rostools/github-intro/README.md

 primarily with a participatory live-coding approach.
 This involves an teacher typing and running code in an editor or similar platform in front of the class, while the class follows along using their own computers.
-Challenges are interspersed in the lesson material, allowing participants to collaboratively work on smaller coding problems for a few minutes.
+Exercises are interspersed in the lesson material, allowing participants to collaboratively work on smaller coding problems for a few minutes.
 All lesson materials are provided ahead of time on the workshop website for participants to refer to during lectures.